 OHSU Global SE Asia Advisory Board

-Robert Amon, M.D., Clinical Professor Emeritus, Dermatologist, OHSU
+Robert Amon, M.D., M.P.H., Clinical Professor Emeritus of Dermatology, OHSU

 Abhijit Banerjee, Director of Business Development, OHSU

 Sonia Buist, M.D., Professor Emerita of Medicine, Pulmonary and Critical Care, OHSU

 Matt Levin, Attorney at Markowitz, Herbold, Glade and Mehlhaf, Portland

 Robert Martindale, Professor of Surgery, Chief of Gastrointestinal and General Surgery, Medical Director Hospital Nutritional Service, OHSU

 Katherin H. O'Neil, Lawyer, Portland